Here Are Your 2017 Oscar Nominees

 See who's destined for Oscar glory.

 The Oscar nominations are here, and we've got the full list.
-La La Land leads the pack with 14 nominations, tying Titanic's record for the most nominations received by a single movie, and Moonlight had an impressive showing with eight nominations.
+La La Land leads the pack with 14 nominations, tying Titanic and All About Eve's record for the most nominations received by a single movie, and Moonlight had an impressive showing with eight nominations.
 The Best Supporting Actress slate is stacked with black actresses, with Viola Davis, Naomie Harris, and Octavia Spencer scoring nominations.
-Anthony Weiner doc Weiner was shut out of the Best Documentary race, but for the first time, four of the five nominated docs were directed by black filmmakers.
-Loving and 20th Century Women didn't make the list of eight Best Picture nominations, but both scored single nominations elsewhere (Mike Mills for Original Screenplay, Ruth Negga for Best Actress).
+And while the critically acclaimed political documentary Weiner was shut out of the Best Documentary race, for the first time, four of the five nominated docs were directed by black filmmakers.
+Loving and 20th Century Women didn't make the list of nine Best Picture nominations, but both scored single nominations elsewhere (Mike Mills for Original Screenplay, Ruth Negga for Best Actress).
 And speaking of Best Actress — Meryl Streep just got her 20th nomination.
 See the full list of nominees below; the winners will be announced on ABC on February 26.

 Best Picture